arkovia/acts/organisations-act.md

 If there is an apparent loss in demand, shareholders may vote to close a company for abandonment and the company dissolves and all profits are then dispersed to the shareholders.

 #### Paragraph 2: RDAM Bankruptcy
-A company may file an `ABBIAA.f2` for an RDAM (remissio debitorum ad mortem) bankruptcy claim and find a way in court or by self to liquidate.
+A company may file a form 101 for an RDAM (remissio debitorum ad mortem) bankruptcy claim and find a way in court or by self to liquidate.

 #### Paragraph 3: Liquidation Order
 The order of priority for returning liquidation is: